slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
+- give the world what it need and it will give you what you want. -- Naval Ravikant*
+- an entrepreneus without drive is just an unemployed. -- Naval Ravikant*
+- if you want to be great , walk the rope without a boss and without a net. -- Naval Ravikant*
+- following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now. -- Naval Ravikant*
+- to get paid in the future, live in the future. -- Naval Ravikant*
+- if th ework doesn't require creativity, delegate it, automate it or leave it. -- Naval Ravikant*
+- remote killed HR
 > *'Nobody can competewith you on being you.
 Most of life is a search for who and what needs you the most.' --
 - rich people get paid by project and pay by teh hour.
 - hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy